datali/Tipator/README.md

 ## Notes

 The biggest challenge for me was to use NSDefaults, I still havnt implemented it in my app but I gave it a try.
 I also tried to pass data from one controller to another but I was not successfull with it.
+Another issue was with GitHub where if I added the .gitignore, xCode would not allow me to push.

 ## License